 If you're ready to get started, these eight steps will help you get off on the right foot.
 Here’s how to build a business plan.

 First, clearly describe your business so that anyone who picks up your plan can understand it.
 Potential investors will reference this section of your plan to better understand what it is you do and the value your business provides.

 Second, define your market.
 Give a brief introduction to your industry, how your business fits into it and why you will stand out.
 What are your strengths and what type of customers are you trying to serve?

 STEP 2: PROVIDE A MARKET ANALYSIS

-Here you will provide an in-depth analysis of the industry in which your business operates, how you can compete in the market, and who your potential competitors are.
-You can use this section to showcase your knowledge and as a reference for yourself when making your marketing plans.
+Here you will provide an in-depth analysis of the industry in which your business operates, who your potential competitors are and what makes you stand out.
+You can use this section to showcase your knowledge and the research you’ve done to prove your competitiveness, and as a reference for yourself when making your marketing plans.

 STEP 3: OUTLINE YOUR ORGANIZATION

 You may currently be a team of one, but if you have employees or multiple owners, use this section to lay out the structure of workers and ownership.
 This is also a good place to share your vision for your future, such as hiring, outsourcing plans or whether you’re looking for a business partner.

 You should also outline how your company is structured from a tax perspective.
 Is it a sole proprietorship, S corporation, C corporation or partnership?
 If you have co-shareholders or partners, list who they are and what role each one plays in the business.

 Break down exactly what your products or services are and how much you expect to get paid for them.
 Cover your sourcing, research and development and fulfillment processes, and break down your production costs and overhead as well as your profit margin projections.